yolo2519/coc-upgrade/README.md

 # Clash of Clans Upgrade Data Scraper

-Scrapes upgrade data from the Clash of Clans Wiki and generates Excel sheets organized by Town Hall level.
+Scrapes upgrade data from the Clash of Clans **Fandom** Wiki and generates Excel sheets organized by Town Hall level.

 ## Project Structure